Fall 2024

 Following the first night of competition on May 30, Malone deflected the praise, as he often does.

-“First and foremost, I have to give all the glory to God,” he said.
+“First and foremost, I have to give all the glory to God,” he told NBC then.
 “He is the only reason that I’m here standing right now and I was able to compete and do well tonight.
 I give all the glory to Him.
 It was a long recovery process, but with His help and with the help of my family, my teammates, I’m standing here competing.”

 View this post on Instagram